 |“Advanced Practice Registered Nurse”(APRN) is an umbrella title for RNs who are Certified Registered Nurse Anesthetists, Certified Nurse Midwives, Clinical Nurse Specialists or Nurse Practitioners.
 Completion of an advanced formal education program is required for recognition to practice in any of these categories.
 The specific scopes of practice and requirements for recognition to practice in North Carolina for each APRN category are defined in Administrative Rules, which may be obtained from the North Carolina Board of Nursing.

-Employment options: Salaried or self-employed.
-NP services reimbursable by insurance.
+Employment options: CRNAs in North Carolina are salaried or self-employed; their services are reimbursable by most insurance.